mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 ```
 Now that you deleted your directory, make a new directory called `CS`.

-Let's move on to a new comma- What's that? `CS` is still the wrong directory name?
+Let's move on to a new comman- What's that? `CS` is still the wrong directory name?
 Ok, the next command we'll go over is a more efficient method than deleting and creating a new directory.
 Besides, Unix is all about efficiency right?